Frequently used terms

 A financial adviser who offers independent advice about financial matters and recommends suitable products from the whole of the market.
 The term has a specific meaning: IFAs are regulated by the Financial Conduct Authority and must meet strict competence and qualification requirements.

 This sets a limit to the total value of your overall pension pot, ie: all your pension pots combined, before you have to pay an additional tax.
-Introduced in 2006 at £1.5million, the allowance was linked to the Consumer Price Index on 6 April 2018: it fell to £1.03million in tax year 2018-19, rose to £1.055millionin tax year 2019-20 and to £1.073 million in tax year 2020-21.
+Introduced in 2006 at £1.5million, the allowance was linked to the Consumer Price Index on 6 April 2018.
+It fell to £1.03 million in tax year 2018-19, rose to £1.055millionin tax year 2019-20 and to £1.073 million in tax year 2020-21.
 In March 2021, Rishi Sunak, the Chancellor, announced that it would be frozen at this level until April 2026.
 Any excess is taxed at 25% if withdrawn as income or 55% as a cash lump sum.

 Multi-employer pension scheme